unoplatform/uno/doc/articles/interop/apple-login.md

    var appleSignInButton = new ASAuthorizationAppleIdButton(ASAuthorizationAppleIdButtonType.Default, ASAuthorizationAppleIdButtonStyle.WhiteOutline);
    appleSignInButton.TouchUpInside += HandleAuthorizationAppleIDButtonPress;
    appleSignInButton.CornerRadius = 50;

+   // Retain the delegate to prevent garbage collection _appleSignInDelegate = new AuthorizationControllerDelegate(this);
    ```

+   **Note**: It's important to retain a reference to the delegate (`_appleSignInDelegate`) to avoid garbage collection issues.
+This ensures that the authorization process completes without interruption.

 3. Inject the Apple Sign-In button into the visual tree using `VisualTreeHelper.AdaptNative`: